GORGON-EGG

 How do I configure GORGON-EGG?

-GORGON-EGG ships with many prepackaged options for users to pick from, such as a variety of window shapes and sizes, different extension/retraction styles, tools for drawing most unit statistics, and various ways to draw unit names.
+GORGON-EGG ships with many prepackaged elements for users to pick from, such as a variety of window shapes and sizes, different extension/retraction styles, tools for drawing various graphics, statistics, and text.

 Config content breakdown